Blog

 Recovery, Patient Selection and Rehabilitation in the UK

 Choosing the right surgical approach depends on many factors, including age, bone health, activity level, and medical history.
 Younger, fitter patients with strong bones may benefit most from minimally invasive surgery, allowing them to get back on their feet sooner.
-Older or frailer patients usually do better with traditional, cemented implants that provide reliable long-term support.
+Older or frailer patients usually do better with traditional implants that provide reliable long-term support.
 Recovery usually starts quickly, with patients encouraged to mobilise within a day of surgery, supported by effective pain relief.
 Rehabilitation is a vital part of the process and follows established UK guidelines that focus on gradually increasing weight-bearing, strengthening muscles, and maintaining safe movement.
 Open conversations with your surgeon about risks, recovery times, and lifestyle changes can help you feel confident and involved in your care.

 Professional Expertise and Support: Highlighting Leaders in the Field